COMPARATIVE MACROSCOPIC AND MICROSCOPIC STUDY ON ACACIA ARABICA & PROSOPIS JULIFLORAHTML Full Text

 |13||Powder + Alc FeCI3||Black||Black||Dark black||Blackish green||Black||Dark black|

 Pharmacognostic Study: Botanical study is of prime importance in establishing quality control (identification) of herbal drugs.
-It may also provide a suitable criteria to differentiate the different parts used of Acacia Arabic and Prosopis juliflora (Sw).
+It may also provide suitable criteria to differentiate the different parts used of Acacia Arabic and Prosopis juliflora (Sw).
 DC.
-Detailed study of macroscopical, micro-scopical and powder microscopy and organoleptic study of powdered drug was done of stem bark, leaf, and twig microscopy.
+A detailed study of macroscopical, micro-scopical and powder microscopy and organoleptic study of powdered drug was done of stem bark, leaf, and twig microscopy.

-CONCLUSION: It is concluded that given plant is Acacia arabica and Prosopis juliflora, I have done the comparative pharmacognostical study between Acacia arabica and Prosopis juliflora and conclude that Acacia arabica plays more significant role and has more scientific value.
+CONCLUSION: It is concluded that given plant is Acacia arabica and Prosopis juliflora, I have done the comparative pharmacognostical study between Acacia arabica and Prosopis juliflora and conclude that Acacia arabica plays a more significant role and has a more scientific value.
 The present study was aimed at pharmacognostical study.
-Plants Acacia Arabica and Prosopis juliflora were studies for pharmacognostical characteristic, namely, morpho-logy, microscopy, physicochemical, parameters which can be of utilized in identification and authentication of plants.
+Plants Acacia Arabica and Prosopis juliflora were studies for pharmacognostical characteristic, namely, morphology, microscopy, physicochemical, parameters which can be of utilized in identification and authentication of plants.

 ACKNOWLEDGEMENT: The authors thankful with our deepest core of heart to Mr. Vikram Singh (Assistant Professor), for his valuable guidance.